ajpaul/html-sandbox/sticky-nav/README.md

-This is a project to build a sticky-nav bar that sticks to the top of the page right before it would scroll off
+This is a project to build a sticky-nav bar that sticks to the top of the page right before it would scroll off.
+I've had to do this a few times with table headers recently, so I figured I would take a look at a way that @wesbos solves this problem just for fun.